-These long-term exhibits recount the 10,000-year history of people in the Thunder Bay region of Ontario, Canada.
+These long-term exhibits recount the 10,000 year history of people in the Thunder Bay region of Ontario, Canada.

-As you move through time, encounter the story of Silver Islet, once the continent’s richest silver mine, visit a Canadian Pacific Railway station and the 19th-century immigrants who stand on its platform, or view Thunder Bay’s early harbour with its towering elevators and booming maritime industries.
+See the tools of survival made by the region’s first peoples, stunning Ojibway and Cree beadwork, a full-sized wigwam, and the relics of a once great fur trade.
+As you move through time, encounter the story of Silver Islet, once the continent’s richest silver mine, visit a Canadian Pacific Railway station, which greeted many of the immigrants that settled the region in the 19th century, or view Thunder Bay’s early harbour with its towering elevators and booming maritime industries.

 The town’s very first electricity was created in the 1880s with the simple steam-powered generator now on display.
-Lock yourself in a functional prison cell, circa 1910, and view artifacts highlighting our pioneering history of Municipal Ownership, an early shoemaking shop, or the tools of the early pulp and paper industry.
+Lock yourself in a functional prison cell, circa 1910, and view artifacts highlighting our pioneering history of Municipal Ownership, shoemaking at The Lakehead, and the tools of the pulp and paper industry.

-Enjoy early films, several produced in Northwestern Ontario, in our 1928 vintage theatre, or stroll down a recreated Thunder Bay street and see a recreated streetcar, a 19th-century hotel/tavern and fire hall, a doctor’s office, photographer’s shop and tobacconist from the turn of the century, a real estate office from 1913, and a newspaper press room.
+Enjoy early films, several produced in Northwestern Ontario, in our 1928 vintage theatre, and stroll down a recreated Thunder Bay street complete with streetcar, a 19th century hotel/tavern and fire hall, a doctor’s office, furrier, tobacconist from the turn of the century, a real estate office from 1913, and a newspaper press room.

 Some of the earliest HAM radios, most made by Charles McDonald, a pioneer in the field of telecommunications, can be seen in his recreated workshop.